titom73/sonic-l2ls-evpn-containerlab/README.md

 sonic#
 ```

-In this repository there is some BGP configuration in the JSON and some on the FRR config, some parts of the JSON file:
+In this repository there is some BGP configuration in the JSON file and some on the FRR config, some parts of the JSON file:

 ```bash
     "BGP_DEVICE_GLOBAL": {